 - American Health Lawyers Association, Leadership Development Program Member

-- Society of Ohio Healthcare Attorneys, Central District Representative, 2014-2018
+- Society of Ohio Healthcare Attorneys, Central District and At Large Representative, 2014-2019

 - Camp Livingston, Board Member, 2016-present

 - Mental Health America of Franklin County, Board Member, 2015-present